 Don't cheat yourself

-'Don’t cheat yourself’ is an interactive online tutorial designed to help you to understand what plagiarism is and how to avoid it.
-There are different versions of the tutorial available tailored to the needs of different subjects.
+'Don’t cheat yourself’ is an online interactive resource designed to help you to understand what plagiarism is and how to avoid it.
+There are different versions of the resource available tailored to the needs of different subjects.

 Click on the subject closest to your own to get started.

 Please note: The resources have recently been updated to reflect changes in contact details and, more importantly, changes to the University's regulations and penalties for plagiarism.
 You must ensure that you are familiar with these regulations, as they apply to all students.

 Note: your browser may warn you that you are accessing a secure site, this is because the tutorials are hosted on a secure server, just click accept/OK.

 - Archaeology and Ancient History